 - 17:30-18:00pm: dinner and/or snack (depending on how crazy the end of my shift is)

 Well, mostly because of the reality of my shifts, it's difficult to maintain a regular meal schedule.
-So, when I tried Intermittent Fasting, it made things far less complicated, and turns out that there are quite a few additional benefits (from losing weight to addressing chronic diseases).
+So, when I tried Intermittent Fasting, it made things far less complicated, and it turns out that there are quite a few additional benefits (from losing weight to addressing chronic diseases).

 Eating dinner at work has been a game changer.
 Otherwise, I come home and park myself in the kitchen making trip after trip to the refrigerator until I’ve consumed a weird combination of every leftover in there.
-So I don’t eat when I get home.
-It’s pretty simple, and makes it way easier to go to sleep.
+Now, I don’t eat when I get home.
+It’s pretty simple and makes it way easier to go to sleep.
 Evidence also supports that you sleep better when your body isn’t busy digesting.
-Intermittent fasting for night owls isn't too different; if you’re a night owl and go to bed fairly late, try having some tea when you get home to curb any lingering hunger.
+Intermittent fasting for night owls isn't too different; if you’re a night owl and go to bed fairly late, try having some herbal (decaf) tea when you get home to curb any lingering hunger.

 Initially, and due to cues around us, it’s normal to feel slightly hungry between 06:00 – 08:00.
 Depending on how busy you are, you might feel slightly hungry again between 10:00 – 12:00.
 The biggest realization that goes against everything we’re otherwise told, it that it’s normal to feel hungry.
 And also normal not to feed your body at the first sign of hunger.
 This was a huge mindset switch for me.
 Especially since at some point someone hammered into our heads the need to eat every 3 hours and that allowing yourself to go hungry was the nemesis of a fast metabolism.
 Wrong.
 It isn’t really normal to feel hungry every 3 hours if you’re eating properly.